Davis, California Dentist

 - Decay or infection – when a tooth is affected by extreme decay or infection that cannot be corrected with filling or root canal treatment, it may require extraction

-Our team may recommend extraction of one or more of your teeth if any of these issues apply to you.
-During your consultation, we may also recommend sedation dentistry to make your experience more comfortable.
+Our dental team may recommend extraction of one or more of your teeth if any of these issues apply to you.

 After your extraction, you will need to be driven home by a friend or family member.
 You will require rest, but lie with your head propped on a pillow to prevent prolonged bleeding.